xamarin/XamarinAndroidXMigration/tests/README.md

    not use any native code and uses AndroidX
  - `Aarxercise.Managed.Support` - this is a Xamarin.Android project that does
    not use any native code and uses Android Support
+ - `Aarxercise.Old.AndroidX` - this is a Xamarin.Android project that uses types
+   that are type-forwarded and uses AndroidX
+ - `Aarxercise.Old.Support` - this is a Xamarin.Android project that uses types
+   that are type-forwarded and uses Android Support

 ## Tests